 The story of the 1961 Freedom Riders, civil-rights activists who confronted the Jim Crow laws that remained the status quo at interstate travel facilities in the South despite two Supreme Court rulings that declared them unconstitutional.
-The goal was to force the JFK administration, which was focused on the Cold War and international affairs, into addressing domestic civil rights.
-The thorough documentary includes remarks from many Riders and RFK administrative assistant John Seigenthaler.

 There are no upcoming broadcasts of this program in the next two weeks.
 Check back soon!